mbandara24/Electricity-Price-Forecasting/README.md

 Roughly 1.5 years of most recent historic data is used with an 80/20 training/test split.
 Standardisation parameters are obtained over the training set and applied over the test set.
 Training set outliers are filtered out beyond 2 standard deviations to not train over the extreme price intervals.

-ToDo:
-- Include error metrics to have quantified overview over model performance (MAE,MSE,MAPE,R2 as well as for specific time periods eg. Hours of day)
-- Compare also for NSW, SA, QLD, TAS (each have significantly different generation portfolios to Victoria)
-- Compare to AEMO pre-dispatch/forecast on prices and evaluate relative performance
-- Investigate different combinations of weather input stations used / interpolations of the weather data variables
-- Perhaps include Pre-Dispatch as part of the prediction
-- Compare performance with/without standardised data
-- Investigate further Hyper-Parameter Optimisation methods
-- Train to predict extreme price intervals / Perhaps as classification problem
-- Compare with different combination of independant variables / breakdown of model over different periods eg. Solar Periods where Solar Irradiance values > 0

 Here is the training losses for several MLP regressor variants - useful for observing training progression and sensitivities to parameters and choose better hyperparameters.